JTy3/jacobtye-link/posts/fl0-deployment.md

 They were a busy team but had taken the time to get a neat codebase in place for me to walk into in what I can tell was a chaotic few months for all involved.
 Their product was a neat and tidy Web UI that let you deploy Node and Postgres services in a few clicks.
 Whilst I appreciated the simplicity of the app it was in beta and there were still a few things to be done - one thing I really wanted to see was a way to deploy my frontend as well.
 In a world of Jamstacks, I was keen to see a version of fl0 where you got to choose your own stack but of course, you have to start somewhere and Node and Postgres is a fair place to start.

 Well about 2 weeks ago fl0 announced their new site and early access by quite literally saying 'New site, who dis'.
-No I'm not joking look:
+No I'm not joking look [here.](https://www.linkedin.com/feed/update/urn:li:activity:7057516347970260992/)
-![enter image description here]

 I wanted to jump in and take a look and it is fair to say I see the vision and I am here for it.